 Fortunately, the majority of drugs in this class are available as generics.
 Therefore, out-of-pocket costs for patients, including CVS Caremark members should be low, and the increase in cost to payors is also estimated to be relatively small.
 Some experts also believe that the lower blood pressure targets could encourage more people to keep their blood pressure under control, which could lead to fewer costly events such as heart attacks, strokes and hospitalizations.
-In fact, research shows that for every dollar spent on medication, adherence to blood pressure therapies can result in more than a $10 savings in avoidable downstream health care costs3.
-Based on the number of new patients who may now be on blood pressure medications under the new guidelines, that could result in a total savings of nearly $21 billion annually across the health care system.4
+In fact, research shows that for every dollar spent on medication, adherence to blood pressure therapies can result in more than a $10 savings in avoidable downstream health care costs.

 CVS Health Can Help

-While lowering high blood pressure can help reduce a person’s risk of CVD,5 lifestyle modifications and medication therapy can be hard to manage.
-CVS Health can help.
+While lowering high blood pressure can help reduce a person’s risk of CVD,

 - CVS Caremark PBM members can take advantage of the Pharmacy Advisor® counseling program.
 This includes in-person or telephonic support from CVS pharmacists who can help answer questions about a patient’s medications or other chronic, co-morbid conditions as well as offer lifestyle management support.
 This can help patients stay on track with their medications, which can help to keep their blood pressure in check and under control.